rackerlabs/docs-offerings/docs/api-reference/methods/get-volume-grids.rst

      - An object containing information about the volume grids.
    * - volumeGrids.\ *volumeGrid*
      - Object
-     - An object containing information about an individual volume grid.
+     - An object containing information about a specific volume grid.
    * - volumeGrids.\ volumeGrid.\ *link*
      - Object
      - An info block that contains details about the link for the volume grid.